AxC1271/VLSI-Cell-Library/combinational/and/README.md

 <p align="center">
   <img src="./and_schematic.png" width="800" alt="AND Schematic"/>
 </p>
-<p align="center"><em>CMOS schematic captured in Xcircuit, note that this schematic is just the NAND configuration with its output passed into an inverter.</em></p>
+<p align="center"><em>CMOS schematic captured in Xschem, note that this schematic is just the NAND configuration with its output passed into an inverter.</em></p>

 ---